rsmpi/rsmpi/README.md

 - **Groups, Contexts, Communicators**: Only rudimentary features are supported so far.
 - **Point to point communication**: Most of the blocking, standard mode functions are supported.
 Blocking communication in buffered, synchronous and ready mode are not yet supported.
-Neither are the non-blocking functions.
 - **Collective communication**: Blocking barrier, broadcast and gather operations.
 - **Datatypes**: Bridging between Rust types and MPI basic types as well as custom MPI datatypes which can act as views into buffers.